Towards Disentangling Information Paths with Coded ResNeXt: Implementation details and computational cost

-The throughput and average RAM consumption of \cref{tab:Computational_Costs} have been on the second epoch, the reason being that ``generally the first epoch is slow with Pytorch XLA''\cite{timm_tpu}.
-For ResNeXt-50 we measure the FLOPs using the library fvcore.
-For Coded-ResNeXt we add on the flops computed for ResNeXt-50 the flops needed for the Energy Normalization step.
+The throughput and average RAM consumption of \cref{tab:Computational_Costs} have been measured on the second epoch, the reason being that ``generally the first epoch is slow with Pytorch XLA'' \cite{timm_tpu}.
+For ResNeXt-50 we measure the flops using the library fvcore.
+For Coded ResNeXt we add to the flops computed for ResNeXt-50 the flops needed for the Energy Normalization step.
 For a block of $N$ subNNs and output of dimensions $\mathbb{R}^{C\times H \times W}$, the energy normalization requires roughly $3\times N\times C\times H\times W$ flops.
-The multiplication by 3 comes from the fact that the energy normalization step first raises the elements to the power of 2, element-wise, second it takes the mean of the squares, and finally it performs an element-wise division with the square root of the total mean energy.
-We see in \cref{tab:Computational_Costs} that for all metrics, Coded-ResNeXt does not introduce any significant additional computational cost when trained on TPU.\footnote{We also tried training on a GPU provided by Google Colab, without relying on timm library.
-Coded-ResNeXt was more than two times slower compared to ResNeXt on that hardware.
-Nonetheless, the training of both ResNeXt and Coded-ResNeXt was faster on TPU, hence we kept TPU as our choice of hardware.}
+The multiplication by $3$ comes from the fact that the energy normalization step first raises in element-wise manner the tensor to the power of $2$, second it takes the mean, and finally it performs an element-wise division with the square root of the total mean energy.
+We see in \cref{tab:Computational_Costs} that for all metrics, Coded ResNeXt does not introduce any significant additional computational cost when trained on TPU.\footnote{We also tried training on a GPU provided by Google Colab, without relying on timm library.
+Coded ResNeXt was more than two times slower compared to ResNeXt on that hardware.
+Nonetheless, the training of both ResNeXt and Coded ResNeXt was faster on TPU, hence we kept TPU as our choice of hardware.}

-As mentioned in section \cref{sec:Experiments_setup} we trained on TPUv2 provided by Google Colab.
-One epoch in Imagenet took roughly 45 minutes.
-With an account of Colab-Pro+ a training session of 24 hours is required (i.e., around 30 epochs).
-We saved a checkpoint per epoch and after these 24 hours, we had to restart the session and start the training from the latest saved checkpoint.
-Due to lack of powerful resources, we only tested a limited set of hyperparameters, namely $(\mu,p_{drop})\in \{(6, 0.1), (4, 0.1), (4, 0.05), (1, 0.1) \}$.
-The model with $(\mu,p_{drop})=(4, 0.1)$ is the one used for the \cref{fig:EarlyDecoders} which gave a bit lower validation accuracy ($77.6\%$).
-We also tried two models with different coding schemes.
-One where in stage c3 we used coding ratio $r=24/32$ and a second where in stage c4 we used for the first 3 blocks $r=16/32$ and for the last 3 blocks $r=8/32$, and for stage c5 $r=4/32$.
-Finally, we note that we used 0.9 for the ``momentum'' (Pytorch's term) of all Batch-Normalization layers.